2022-Fall-Cohort/Test_Driven_Development/README.md

 It is an "Approach"
 It is a "Thought Process" of thinking about testing from a different perspective

-In a "normal" development scenario you write your code and then you write test cases In "TDD", you write your test cases before you write a single line of app code
+In a "normal" development scenario you write your code and then you write test cases.

+In "TDD", you write your test cases before you write a single line of app code

 ## Libraries to use in C# Unit Tests